-In addition, the role of the employer is equally important.
-Every employer should inspire all employees.
+In addition, the role of the employer is at least as important.
+He should be an inspirational employer for all employees.
 For this reason, the themes mentioned always work both ways.

-Inclusion is about dealing with leadership, power, privilege, conflict, differences and similarities.
+Inclusivity is about dealing with leadership, power, privilege, conflict, differences and similarities.
 With the aim of working effectively with differences and empowering each other with an open mind.
-Diversity is mainly about ‘the mix of differences‘, inclusion is about how we deal with this mix.
+Where diversity is mainly about ‘the mix of differences‘, inclusivity is about how we deal with this mix.
 Diversity is about numbers and percentages.
-Inclusion is about behaviour, values and rules of the game.
+Inclusivity is about behaviour, values and rules of the game.
 If you only pay attention to increasing diversity in a team or organisation, and do nothing to improve inclusion, there is a risk of missing the mark.

 Within the organisation, ‘inclusivity’ is about the safety that is present to let a different voice be heard, that safety can be both physical and mental.
 It is also about the level of acceptance, regardless of one’s background.